iamfaith99/risk-neutral-monte-carlo/README.md

 - **Control Variate**: Uses analytical solutions for related options as control variates
 - **Combined Approach**: Applies both techniques together for maximum variance reduction

-### JAX-Specific Optimizations
+### NumPy Optimizations

-The JAX implementation includes several advanced optimizations:
+The implementation includes several optimizations for performance:

-1. **JIT Compilation**: All core functions are decorated with `@jax.jit` for just-in-time compilation
-2. **Functional Updates**: Uses JAX's immutable arrays with functional updates (e.g., `array.at[idx].set(value)`)
+1. **Vectorized Operations**: Uses NumPy's vectorized operations to avoid explicit loops
+2. **Pre-computed Constants**: Calculates constants outside of loops for efficiency
-3. **Pure Random Number Generation**: Employs JAX's key-splitting approach for reproducible randomness
+3. **Efficient Random Number Generation**: Generates all random numbers at once
-4. **Automatic Vectorization**: Leverages JAX's `vmap` for efficient vectorization across paths
-5. **XLA Integration**: Benefits from XLA's optimizations for numerical computations
+4. **Numerical Stability**: Uses logarithmic transformations for better numerical stability
+5. **Pilot Sampling**: Uses a subset of paths to estimate optimal control variate parameters

 ## Results

 The project includes a detailed analysis of the performance of each variance reduction technique in terms of:
 - Option price estimate
-- Standard error
+- Standard error with reduction percentages
-- Computation time
+- Computation time with relative factors
-- Relative efficiency

-The JAX implementation demonstrates substantial performance improvements:
-- Up to 65x speedup compared to the NumPy implementation (as measured by the benchmarking script)
-- Ability to handle millions of simulation paths efficiently
-- Precise computation of option Greeks through automatic differentiation
+- Efficiency gain metrics

+The enhanced results presentation features:
+- Visual indicators (↑/↓) to highlight improvements and deteriorations
+- Color-coding (green for improvements, red for deteriorations)
-- Excellent scaling properties for large-scale simulations
+- Normalized metrics for easy comparison
+- Consistent decimal precision across all metrics
+- Clear section headers and structured organization

+The analysis demonstrates:
+- Significant variance reduction from control variate techniques (up to 97.4% for Asian options)
+- Modest computational overhead for variance reduction methods
+- Substantial efficiency improvements when combining techniques (up to 2134.5× for Asian options)
+- Different effectiveness by option type (control variates highly effective for Asian options but less so for lookback options with stochastic volatility)
+- Trade-offs between computation time and estimation accuracy